Columnist Mocks The Case Against Cord-Cutting As 'Too Many Choices'

 -jcr

-Different folks - different truths (Score:2)
+Different folks - different truths (Score:3)

 This isn't an argument that can have a single truth that covers everyone.
 There are some people who are experiencing the difficulties described and many who aren't.
 People are different with different levels of capability and tolerance.
 If there is no way that you will give up live access to CNN, you can't cut your cable.
 I cut my cable more than a decade ago and still miss certain aspects.

-In my case, I will not pay more than about $20 per month for the family beyond my internet costs for all media purchase
+In my case, I will not pay more than about $20 per month for the family beyond my internet costs for all media purchases combined.
+I'd likely maintain that limit even if I had limitless income because it serves the purpose of limiting my viewing time too.

+That generally means I'll pay for two services and no more.
+Right now, I'm just paying for Netflix and a music service.
+There is no chance that Disney or any other service will ever get my business unless they can fully supplant Netflix for the same price.
+If the price point is significantly compromised, I'll go back to watching only what is free.

 It would obly be better (Score:2)